 Automation Placeholders

 While creating an automation, you can copy data from one field and map it to another.
 If you don’t want to set specific values for a field, you can insert a placeholder instead.
-You’ll just have to choose a placeholder field and the system will copy the value from that field.
+You’ll just have to choose a placeholder field, and the system will copy the value from that field.

 So, for example, if you want the subject field to include the name of the asset created from the example above.
 You can add the relevant placeholder to both the Subject and Body of the emails sent.
-Refer to images below:
+Refer to the images below:

 When you click on Insert Placeholder, you will be displayed the option to select a specific field to insert as displayed below:

-Select the relevant placeholder and then click Insert Placeholder
+Select the relevant placeholder and then click Insert Placeholder.

 Please note that this is a dynamic field, and you’ll be able to view the placeholders relevant to the automation you are creating.